dominikg/tsconfck/README.md

 ### sync api

 The default mode of tsconfck is async.
 It uses fs.promises and dynamic imports under the hood.
-If you absolutely need sync access, you can import the same functions from `tsconfck/sync`, see [sync api](docs/api-sync.md).
+If you absolutely need sync access, you can import the same functions from `tsconfck/sync`, see [api docs](docs/api.md) for details.

 # Links